-For the past twenty-one months, I’ve been participating in a fascinating sociological experiment.
+For the past 21 months, I’ve been participating in a fascinating sociological experiment.
 After years of dyeing my hair, I decided to let it go grey—and everyone seems to have an opinion about it.

 I wasn’t surprised when I began to grey early.
-My grandmother and aunt were both completely grey by the time they were thirty.
-I was twenty-six when I first noticed those grey hairs.
+My grandmother and aunt were both completely grey by the time they were 30.
+I was 26 when I first noticed those grey hairs.

 By age forty, I was completely grey at both temples and had streaks on top that resisted all attempts to hide them.
 That’s when the helpful comments started.
-Friends, relatives, complete strangers seemed to let me know it was high time to cover those greys, their eyes wandering almost involuntarily up to that silvery growth.
-My own mother greeted me every time she saw me with “When are you going to do something about that?” or “Grey hair will really age you.”
+Friends, relatives, and complete strangers seemed to let me know it was high time to cover those greys, their eyes wandering almost involuntarily up to that silvery growth.
+My own mother greeted me every time she saw me with, “When are you going to do something about that?” or “Grey hair will really age you.”

 For my part, I admit it’s vanity.
 It ain’t easy growing old.
-Accepting the aging process and watching yourself in the mirror lose your natural hair color is a confidence-shaking experience.
-There is also enormous societal pressure on women to look youthful, whether it’s for your job, or for your kids, or to stay as close to that youthful societal ideal for women as possible.
+Watching yourself lose your natural hair color is a confidence-shaking experience.
+There is enormous societal pressure on women to look youthful, whether it’s for your job or your kids.
 And then there are the market forces.
 Total sales of U.S. hair coloring vendors in 2016 totaled $1.46 billion.
 That’s a lot of pressure.

 I’m not gonna lie: There were some pretty ugly months there.
 But here’s the surprise: I kinda love it.
 It’s incredibly liberating.
-Watching new hair grow in, and not quite knowing how much grey would grow in, or what color grey it would be (steely? silvery? pure white?) has been a wondrous discovery.
+Watching new hair grow in, and not quite knowing how much grey would grow in, or what color grey it would be (steely? silvery? pure white?)—it’s been a wondrous discovery.
 For the first time in years, my hair is soft and shiny.

 First, all the things I said to my teens when they were complaining about their appearance weren’t all that helpful.
-My standard line of “It’s always more obvious to you than to anyone else” wasn’t nearly as comforting as I had thought, which I noticed when one of my kids said it back to me about the three inch ring of grey grow-out encircling my head.
+My standard line of, “It’s always more obvious to you than to anyone else” wasn’t nearly as comforting as I had thought.
+I experienced it first hand when one of my kids said it back to me about my grey.

 Lastly, self-acceptance and gratitude.
 I’m not 25 anymore, but life is still pretty good.
 I’ve a lot for which to be thankful, and many people have far more physical problems than going grey.
 This process has taught me patience, a trait for which I have never been known, and a little humility, too.

 Last week, a woman in the grocery store stopped me to tell me she had been following me through the store working up the nerve to ask me about my hair.
 “Your grey hair is so pretty!
-I’ve just summoned up the courage to grow mine out – could you tell me how long it took you?”
+I’ve just summoned up the courage to grow mine out.
+Could you tell me how long it took you?”